dendronhq/dendron-site/vault/community.discord.roles.md

 ### Farmer

 A **Farmer** is a member who has contributed to Dendron-related tooling or Dendron-compatible projects.
+Also includes a member who submitted a #crop.

 ### Horticulturalist